Danny-Devs/gitlify/docs/project_vision.md

-# Project Vision: Gist of Git
+# Project Vision: CodeNarrator

 ## Core Vision

-**Gist of Git** helps developers understand GitHub repositories quickly through AI-powered analysis using locally-hosted Large Language Models (LLMs).
-Our goal is to reduce the time it takes to comprehend unfamiliar code from days to hours.
+**CodeNarrator** transforms how developers learn from code by providing audio-guided tours of any public GitHub repository.
+Our goal is to create a "podcast-like" learning experience that allows developers to understand unfamiliar codebases while commuting, exercising, or relaxing away from their screens.
+By combining AI-powered code analysis with high-quality text-to-speech conversion, we enable passive consumption of complex technical knowledge in a format that mimics having an expert developer personally guiding you through the codebase.

 ## The Problem

 Developers face significant challenges when working with unfamiliar codebases:

-- Understanding existing code takes significantly more time than writing new code
+- Understanding code requires constant, focused screen time that's mentally taxing
 - Documentation is often outdated, incomplete, or missing entirely
-- Onboarding to new projects or evaluating dependencies is time-consuming
-- Complex codebases can be intimidating, especially for less experienced developers
+- Learning from great codebases requires significant time investment
+- Existing solutions require active reading and concentration
+- Complex code visualization tools have steep learning curves
+- There's no equivalent to "tech podcasts" for specific codebase learning
+- Context-switching between documentation, code, and explanations is inefficient

 ## Our Solution

-Gist of Git provides AI-powered analysis of GitHub repositories with these key benefits:
+CodeNarrator provides an audio-first approach to code learning with these key benefits:

-- **Privacy-first**: All analysis happens on your local machine using your own LLM instances
-- **Quick insights**: Generate high-level overviews of repository structure and architecture
+- **Audio Learning**: Generate engaging spoken explanations of codebase architecture and implementation
-- **Customizable analysis**: Use templates to extract specific insights about the codebase
-- **Visualization**: See relationships between components, dependencies, and patterns
+- **Passive Consumption**: Learn about code while doing other activities, maximizing productive time
+- **Logical Organization**: Tours follow a logical flow that tells a coherent story about the code
+- **Supporting Visuals**: Key diagrams and visualizations enhance the audio explanations
+- **Community Improvement**: Tours get better through user feedback and A/B testing
+- **Bookmark and Resume**: Save your position and continue learning when convenient
+- **Personalized Library**: Build a collection of codebases you want to study and learn from

 ## Target Users

-- **Software Developers**: Looking to understand new codebases quickly
+- **Software Developers**: Looking to understand new codebases without intense screen time
-- **Tech Leads**: Evaluating dependencies or helping team members understand code
-- **Open Source Contributors**: Wanting to comprehend project structure before contributing
+- **Open Source Contributors**: Wanting to comprehend project structure while commuting
-- **Software Engineering Students**: Learning from real-world codebases
+- **Software Engineering Students**: Learning from real-world code through audio explanations
+- **Busy Professionals**: Maximizing learning time by consuming code knowledge during other activities
+- **Audio Learners**: Developers who absorb information better through listening than reading

 ## Minimum Viable Product

-The initial version of Gist of Git will focus on these core capabilities:
+The initial version of CodeNarrator will focus on these core capabilities:

-1. **Basic GitHub Integration**:
+1. **GitHub Repository Processing**:

-   - Input a public GitHub repository URL
+   - Input any public GitHub repository URL
-   - Fetch repository structure and files
+   - Analyze repository structure and code
-   - Display repository contents

-2. **Local LLM Integration**:

-   - Connect to locally running LLM instances (Ollama, LM Studio)
-   - Provide clear setup instructions for users to install these tools
-   - Simple configuration for model selection

-3. **Analysis Templates**:

-   - Basic templates for common analysis types
+   - Identify key components and relationships
+   - Save repositories to personal library

+2. **Audio Tour Generation**:

+   - Generate engaging, natural language explanations
-   - Apply templates to repositories
+   - Convert explanations to high-quality audio
-   - View analysis results in structured format

-4. **Simple UI**:
-   - Clean, functional interface
-   - Repository input
-   - Analysis configuration
-   - Results display
+   - Organize content into logical "chapters"
+   - Create a cohesive narrative that explains the codebase

+3. **Supporting Visualizations**:

+   - Generate simple architectural diagrams
+   - Create component relationship visuals
+   - Ensure diagrams complement the audio content
+   - Allow visualization browsing while listening

+4. **User Feedback System**:
+   - A/B testing of different explanation approaches
+   - User voting on helpful explanations
+   - Continuous improvement through feedback
+   - Tour quality metrics and tracking

 ## Development Approach

-We'll build Gist of Git incrementally with these principles:
+We'll build CodeNarrator with these principles:

-1. **Start with simplicity**: Focus on core functionality that provides immediate value
-2. **User self-service**: Provide clear instructions for components users need to install themselves
-3. **Progressive enhancement**: Make the basic version work well before adding advanced features
-4. **Rapid iterations**: Build in small, functional increments

-## Out of Scope for MVP

-To maintain focus on core functionality, these features are intentionally excluded from the initial release:

-1. **Private repository access**: Initially supporting only public repositories
-2. **User authentication**: Will be added in future versions
-3. **Advanced visualizations**: Basic visualizations only in the MVP
-4. **Template marketplace**: Future enhancement after core functionality
-5. **Complex code analysis**: Focus on high-level insights first
+1. **Audio-first design**: Optimize for listening experience over text scanning
+2. **Learning science integration**: Apply principles of effective knowledge transfer
+3. **Community feedback loop**: Build mechanisms to measure and improve quality
+4. **Progressive enhancement**: Start with core audio capabilities, then enhance with visuals
+5. **User-centric improvement**: Let user preferences guide the evolution of the product

 ## Success Criteria

 We'll consider the MVP successful if:

-1. Users can analyze a GitHub repository and receive useful insights
-2. Setup process for local LLMs is clear and accessible
-3. Analysis process takes less than 5 minutes for a medium-sized repository
+1. Users report learning effectively while away from their computer screens
+2. Audio explanations are rated as informative, engaging, and accurate
+3. Users return to listen to multiple repositories
+4. Community feedback measurably improves tour quality over time
-4. Users report saving significant time in understanding new codebases
+5. Users report increased confidence in understanding repositories after listening

-## Next Steps After MVP
+6. Time to meaningful comprehension is significantly reduced compared to traditional methods

+## Future Enhancements

-Once the core functionality is solid, we'll explore:
+After establishing the core audio tour functionality, we'll explore:

-1. User authentication and private repository access
-2. More advanced analysis templates
-3. Template sharing and community features
-4. Enhanced visualizations
-5. Integration with additional Git platforms (GitLab, Bitbucket)
+1. **Interactive Audio-Visual Sync**: Tighter integration between audio and visualizations
+2. **Custom Narrative Focus**: User-specified focus areas for repository exploration
+3. **Video Tour Generation**: Adding synchronized visual walkthrough components
+4. **Multi-Repository Learning Paths**: Connected tours across related repositories
+5. **Educational Assessments**: Optional knowledge checks after tour segments
+6. **Voice Customization**: Different narration styles and personalities

+## Conclusion

+CodeNarrator represents a paradigm shift in how developers learn from code.
+By transforming repositories into audio learning experiences, we enable efficient, passive consumption of technical knowledge that works with busy schedules and different learning styles.
+Our focus on continuous improvement through user feedback ensures that our tours will keep getting better, creating an ever-improving resource for the developer community.